 The rear configuration necessarily changed with the different powerplant installation.
 The rear armor was extended to protect the radiators, and an exhaust deflector was added below the air outlet aperture.
 (Picture from TM 9-753 Medium Tanks M3A3 and M3A5.)

-The tank is fitted with gun stabilizers.
-The cylindrical counterweight is mounted under the 37mm gun, and the short barrel of the 75mm gun M2 has a counterweight fitted around it.
+This tank also has its side door welded up, and the pistol port has been eliminated on this side.
+The engine air inlet grille is open, and can be seen behind the stowage box.
+The cylindrical counterweight for the stabilizer is mounted under the 37mm gun, and the short barrel of the 75mm gun M2 has a counterweight fitted around it in order to balance it for the stabilizer.
 Note the pistol port in the right hull side remained even after the doors had been eliminated.

 The different internal arrangement necessitated by the twin diesel engines can be gleaned when this image is compared with the cross-section of the M3 above.
 (Picture from Tank Data, vol. 2.)